Pro-Ukraine activists block repair of sabotaged power lines to Crimea

 Russia's annexation of Crimea triggered punitive Western sanctions on Moscow, which a diplomat told Reuters on Sunday would stay in place until at least July 2016.

-Russia's Interfax news agency reported on Monday that three people had been detained in Moscow for hanging a blue and yellow Ukrainian flag on the facade of a Stalin-era skyscraper.

-A Russian court in September convicted a Ukrainian man of helping try to paint his country's national flag on the same skyscraper in protest against the Kremlin's foreign policy and sentenced him to two years and three months in jail.

-(Additional reporting by Lidia Kelly in Moscow; Writing by Alessandra Prentice; Editing by Andrew Osborn, David Stamp and Philippa Fletcher)
+Ukrainian Energy Minister Volodymyr Demchyshyn was due to hold a press briefing later on Monday and Ukrenergo's Boska was due to meet with the activists.
+(Additional reporting by Lidia Kelly in Moscow; Writing by Alessandra Prentice; Editing by Andrew Osborn and David Stamp)